CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 - Download the sample code from https://github.com/Azure-Samples/docker-django-webapp-linux.git
 - Build the image using the Dockerfile in that repo using ``docker build`` command
 - Run an instance from that image
+- Verify the web app and container are functioning correctly
 - Share your (non-localhost) url on Slack

 5. Dockerfile commands summary